 Bespoke tailoring involves designing, cutting and fitting every element to assemble the finest looking garments that are made to fit with perfection.
-The process of building a bespoke suit is more involved than custom because there are no pre existing specifications to make the suit.
+The process of building a bespoke suit is more involved than custom because there are no pre-existing specifications to make the suit.
 The tailor and the client are the sole creators of the garment.
 The design and the features are selected and fashioned from an idea rather than a template.

 When a client builds his second suit, the suit is usually a step up from the first because of the learning curve one experiences building suits.
 The second suit is usually a better piece based on realizing what you like and didn’t from the first.
 A bespoke tailor has had hundreds, maybe thousands of suits in experience making the guidance provided of substantial value when it comes to assembling fabric and ideas together.

-The basting fitting is a well known part of the bespoke process.
+The basting fitting is a well-known part of the bespoke process.
 It involves the client trying on the canvas of the suit.
-Canvas has traditionally been made form horsehair and is a major element that separates the highest level of comfort and fit in a suit from any other.
+Canvas has traditionally been made from horsehair and is a major element that separates the highest level of comfort and fit in a suit from any other.
 The canvas allows the suit to move in sync with the body so the suit maintains a tailored shape as the body moves.
 The foundational elements of the suit are sewn together with basting thread which is an unfinished look yet very necessary in order to achieve the highest level of comfort.